 - Motorhomes (RV’s or recreational vehicles in the USA) are expensive to buy.

-- Motorhome insurance, tax and annual MOT’s, as well as regular servicing, damp and habitation checks can make owning a motorhome costly on an ongoing basis.
+- Motorhome insurance, tax and annual MOT’s, as well as regular servicing, damp and habitation checks can make owning and living in a motorhome costly on an ongoing basis.
 But think what you’ll save on holidays!

 - Small motorhomes can feel cramped and you may have to sacrifice a fixed bed for living space, or vice versa.
 Your kitchen area will be small.
 If you’re a gourmet chef, you’ll struggle and might not even have an oven, one of the disadvantages of campervan life.
 We say cook outside!